 As parents, we just don't get why it's such a problem.
 Is homework really that big of a deal?
 We lived through our own school days, we understood the value of homework, we did it with no complaints to the best of our abilities and we did it all with a smile.
 Of course, we walked three miles to school in the snow, uphill both ways too, right?
 NOT.

-So the question is not why do our kids procrastinate, complain or race through it.
+So the question is not why do our kids procrastinate, complain or race through homework.
 The question is: Why do we think our children are so different than we were?
-Before hopping on our high horse and lecturing about the value of homework, we need to take a moment and really put ourselves in our child’s shoes.
-So, connect with that inner child of yours and remember what a long day of school felt like, and how hard it was at times to dig in to more work when you got home.
-Actually, I don’t even have to go back that far.
-Take any weeknight when I have worked a full day and dinner, laundry and chores are waiting there for me.
+Before hopping on our high horse and lecturing about the value of homework, we need to take a moment and put ourselves in our child’s shoes.
+So, connect with that inner child of yours and remember what a long day of school felt like, and how hard it was at times to dig into more work when you got home.
+I don’t even have to go back that far.
+Take any weeknight when I have worked a full day and dinner, laundry and chores are waiting at home for me.
 I would rather relax and play with the kids.
 I would rather do just about anything than laundry, but there it is waiting for me.